 - Vomiting or diarrhoea

-To prevent your dog or cat being stung, you should always remain vigilant.
 Teaching a solid recall or 'leave it' command will help protect your dog.
 If an bee or wasp (or any stinging insect!) gets into the house, you should shut your pet in another room until it has been removed.
-If there is a hive in your garden, this should also be safely removed before allowing your pets out to play.
+You might find there is a hive in your garden, this should also be safely removed before allowing your pets out to play.

 If you are at all concerned for your pet's welfare, call your vet, they will always be the best at advising you how to care for your pet!